OWASP/www-policy/operational/events.md

 title: Events Policy (Draft WIP)
 layout: full-width
+layout: col-document
+document: Rules of Procedure
+tags: Rules of Procedure

 ---

 {% include draft-notice.html %}

-# Events Policy

 ## Safe and Fun Networking
 All OWASP events must be conducted in a manner consistent with the OWASP Mission, Principles and [Code of Conduct](/www-policy/operational/code-of-conduct).
 To ensure a safe, consistent learning and networking experience, OWASP events shall conform to the [Conference & Event Attendee Policy](/www-policy/operational/conferences-events) and in particular its Anti-Harrassment provisions.
 Additionally, organizers are required to follow the OWASP Foundation [Privacy Policy](/www-policy/operational/privacy) and ensure GDPR compliance.

 ## Speaker/Trainer policy